-Horst Treiblmaier is Professor of International Management at Modul University Vienna, Austria, where he is Head of the Department of International Management.
+Horst Treiblmaier is Professor and Head of the School of International Management at Modul University Vienna, Austria.
 He is also a member of Arthur D. Little's AMP open consulting network.
-Dr. Treiblmaier has more than 20 years’ experience as a researcher and consultant and is currently a Research Associate at UCL Centre for Blockchain Technologies, University College London, UK, as well as Digital Euro Association (DEA) and the DLT Education Consortium (DEC).
-He has served as a Visiting Professor at Purdue University; University of California, Los Angeles (UCLA); University of British Columbia (UBC); University of Technology Sydney, Australia (UTS); and the Kazakhstan Institute of Management, Economics, and Strategic Research (KIMEP).
-Dr. Treiblmaier's research interests include the economic and business implications of blockchain, the Internet of Things, crypto economics, methodological and epistemological problems of social science research, and gamification.
-He has worked on projects for organizations such as Microsoft, Google, and the United Nations Industrial Development Organization (UNIDO).
+Dr. Treiblmaier has more than 20 years’ experience as a researcher and consultant and is currently a Research Associate at UCL Centre for Blockchain Technologies, University College London, UK, as well as Digital Euro Association (DEA) and DLT Education Consortium (DEC).
+Dr. Treiblmaier has served as a Visiting Professor at Purdue University; University of California, Los Angeles (UCLA); University of British Columbia (UBC); University of Technology Sydney, Australia (UTS); and the Kazakhstan Institute of Management, Economics, and Strategic Research (KIMEP).
+His research interests include the economic and business implications of blockchain, the Internet of Things, crypto economics, methodological and epistemological problems of social science research, and gamification.

-Dr. Treiblmaier is coeditor of Blockchains and the Token Economy, coauthor of Business Transformation Through Blockchain, Volumes 1 & 2, and coauthor of the comprehensive study, "Why, Where and How Are Organizations Using Blockchain in Their Supply Chains?
-Motivations, Application Areas, and Contingency Factors," published in the International Journal of Operations & Production Management.
-He has been published in Information Systems Journal, Structural Equation Modeling, The Data Base for Advances in Information Systems, Communications of the Association for Information Systems, Information & Management, Journal of Electronic Commerce Research, Journal of Global Information Management, Schmalenbach Business Review, Supply Chain Management: An International Journal, International Journal of Logistics Management, and Wirtschaftsinformatik (Business and Information Systems Engineering).
+Dr. Treiblmaier has worked on projects for organizations such as Microsoft, Google, and the United Nations Industrial Development Organization (UNIDO).
+He is coeditor of Blockchains and the Token Economy, coauthor of Business Transformation Through Blockchain, Volumes 1 & 2, and coauthor of the comprehensive study, "Why, Where and How Are Organizations Using Blockchain in Their Supply Chains?
+Motivations, Application Areas, and Contingency Factors," published in International Journal of Operations & Production Management.
+Dr. Treiblmaier has been published in Information Systems Journal, Structural Equation Modeling, The Data Base for Advances in Information Systems, Communications of the Association for Information Systems, Information & Management, Journal of Electronic Commerce Research, Journal of Global Information Management, Schmalenbach Business Review, Supply Chain Management: An International Journal, International Journal of Logistics Management, and Wirtschaftsinformatik (Business and Information Systems Engineering).
 He is also the recipient of the 2022 Blockchain Frontier Award.
-Dr. Treiblmaier earned a PhD in management information systems from the Vienna University of Economics and Business WU, Austria.
+Dr. Treiblmaier earned a PhD in management information systems from Vienna University of Economics and Business, Austria.